What does pet health insurance cover?

 - Be approved by your state's insurance regulatory agency

 - Be clear about policy limits, pricing and optional coverages

 If you'd like to plan ahead for your pet's expected check-ups or an occasional illness, pet insurance might be worth considering.
-Talk to your veterinarian about his experiences with pet insurance, and ask if your pet may be at risk for any specific conditions or illnesses.
-If you know your Labradoodle likes to snack on rocks from time to time or your cockatiel has a penchant for daring but unsuccessful acrobatics, you may want to be prepared for some extra trips to the vet.
+Talk to your veterinarian about their experiences with pet insurance, and ask if your pet may be at risk for any specific conditions or illnesses.
+If you know your dog's breed is prone to certain ailments or your cat doesn't always land her daring leaps, dog or cat insurance may help you pay for extra trips to the vet.

-If you're interested in learning more about pet health insurance, talk to an insurance agent today.
+If you're interested in learning more about pet health insurance, talk to your insurance provider today.